Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Results and Discussion

-First, a matricization of each density tensor separates all of the creation indices into one matrix axis from all of the annihilation indices into the other.
-This matrix is then recomposed by internally representing it as a contraction of two matrices, consisting of only those left and right singular vectors of the matrix that correspond to singular values above $10^{-6}$, with each rescaled by the square root of the associated singular value.
-The matrix is then properly reindexed as the higher-dimensional tensor.
+First, a matricization of each density tensor separates the creation indices from the annihilation indices into the respective two matrix axes.
+This matrix is then internally represented as a contraction of two matrices, each consisting of only the respective left or right singular vectors of the original matrix that correspond to singular values above $10^{-6}$, with each vector rescaled by the square root of its associated singular value.
+This product matrix is then properly reindexed as the higher-dimensional tensor.
 This fast-and-loose approach already saves a factor of $\sim = = \neq$$-(-1)^{n_{j_2}}$] because, in spite of the other symmetries between fragments 1 and 2 in the starting point, this phase is anchored to a state-ordering convention that is globally fixed.
 Retaining the $(-1)^{n_{j_1}}$ convention, this sign change can be traced to the additional odd number of permutations necessary to shuffle the field operators into ascending order when the direction of charge transfer changes.
 One could choose the numerically identical descending-order convention for the field operators, but, due to the fixed state-ordering convention, it will nevertheless result in a phase expressed in terms of fragment 1 as $(-1)^{n_{i_1}}$.